kghose/neurapy/Readme.md

 Installation
 ------------
 1. Grab the latest code from the zip package or grab it from github by doing `git git@github.com:kghose/neurapy.git`
-2. Add the `neurapy` directory to your modules path (e.g by adding a line to one of your .pth files)
+2. Add the directory containing `neurapy` to your modules path (e.g by adding a line to one of your .pth files)
 3. Some of the modules make use of the [matplotlib][mat] package, which should be installed

 [mat]: http://matplotlib.sourceforge.net/